jayeshchoudhari/HMHP/grouped-wuv/hmhpCode/readme.md

 - avg parent assignment (probability of candidate parent event)
 - grouped wuv values

-After the execution of the above code and once all the files are in place, one can execute the script "evaluateHMHP.sh"
+After the execution of the above code and once all the files are in place, one can execute the script *evaluateHMHP.sh*

-The file format for the input files is as follows:
+### The file format for the input files is as follows:

 1. *Events File*: Each line of events file describes an event with 5 space separated values as follows:
 ```